microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/riskyuser.md

 # riskyUsers resource type

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.

 Represents Azure AD users who are at risk.
-Azure AD continually evaluates user risk based in various signals and machine learning.
+Azure AD continually evaluates user risk based on various signals and machine learning.
 This API provides programmatic access to all at-risk users in your Azure AD.

-Complete information about risk events can be found in the  [Azure Active Directory Identity Protection](https://azure.microsoft.com/en-us/documentation/articles/active-directory-identityprotection/) documentation.
+For more information about risk events, see [Azure Active Directory Identity Protection](https://azure.microsoft.com/en-us/documentation/articles/active-directory-identityprotection/).

 ## Methods